Get the latest strategies to protect your revenue in your inbox

 • The permission agreement

-Review the permission agreement before you download.
-Fake apps may sometimes ask for authorizations that are not necessary.
+Review the permission agreement before you download it.
+It’s tempting to skip through the T&Cs.
+But fake apps may sometimes ask for authorizations that are not necessary.
 This is an easy one to miss because most people won’t read the fine print.

 • The release date